Corionis/CorionisServiceManager/docs/help.md

 ### Runtime Log
  * Log information not written to a file by default.
- * Saving and clearing the Runtime Log tab.
+ * Saving and Clearing the Runtime Log tab.

 <br/>